310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Tetora %}
 Ossu!
 When I told him we were looking for a place to sleep in, he gladly told me to use the dojo!

 He’s gonna bring over all the stuff we need along with the futons!
-Maaan, there’s no way I could ever thank him enough for all this~! ♪
+Maaan, there’s no *way* I could ever thank him enough for all this~! ♪

 I expect nothing less from Taishou!
 He’s bursting with manly chivalry!
-Truly a man amongst men~☆
+Truly a man among men~☆
 {% endbubble %}

 {% bubble Chiaki %}